.

 Buckets in Phi Phi island

 Buckets are extremely popular in Phi Phi, and you can find them everywhere after sunset.
-Usually, a cheap mix of local whiskey (Sang Som), a red bull (you know what), a mixer and ice in a small plastic bucket, and a couple of straws.
+Usually, a cheap mix of local whiskey (Sang Som), a Red Bull (you know what), a mixer and ice in a small plastic bucket, and a couple of straws.
 You can take this around as you party.
 As it’s sweet and cold and often uses cheap local alcohol, you don’t feel you are drinking much, and the Red Bull boosts you.
-Most people get drunk much faster and much more than they think.
+Most people get drunk much faster and more than they think.
 Fun.

 Where to get a tattoo in Phi Phi?